ircam-ismm/webaudio-tutorials/basics/encapsulating-logic.md

 # Encapsulating Logic

-In this tutorial, we will step aside a bit from the Web Audio API to review how we can encapsulate common logic to simplify code, share functionnalities and organize applications.
+In this tutorial, we will step aside a bit from the Web Audio API to review how we can encapsulate common logic to simplify code, share functionalities and organize applications.
 Of course, this is a very large and important topic on its own, and this is not the goal of these tutorials to go deep with subjects such as [design patterns](https://www.google.com/search?q=javascript+design+patterns), etc.

 Instead, we will only review the most common concepts and features the language proposes and that we have already met in previous tutorials.